monkeyatcomputer/bundoorascouts.org/_pages/about-us/covid-19.md

 ## Current Restrictions

-Victoria, including Metropolitan Melbourne, has moved to Step 3 on November 9.
-We're now allowed to return to indoor face-to-face Scouting at the hall!
+Victoria, including Metropolitan Melbourne, has moved to the last step from November 23rd.

 ### Bundoora Scout Hall